Consistency of the mean and the principal components of spatially distributed functional data: Acknowledgements

-{\bf Acknowledgements.} The research was partially supported by NSF grants DMS-0804165 and DMS-0931948 at Utah State University, by the Banque National de Belgique and Communaut\'e fran\c{c}aise de Belgique - Actions de Recherche Concert\'ees (2010--2015).
+The research was partially supported by NSF Grants DMS-08-04165 and DMS-09-31948 at Utah State University, by the Banque National de Belgique and Communaut\'e fran\c{c}aise de Belgique -- Actions de Recherche Concert\'ees (2010--2015).
 We thank O. Gromenko and X. Zhang for performing the numerical simulations reported in this paper.
+We also would like to thank two referees and the associated editor for giving clear guidelines to improve the presentation of this paper.